Working smart to bring you opportunities...

 We carefully select student and graduate candidates for our experience projects and recruitment services.
 Our decisions are based on several factors in a step by step process to ensure the suitability of our experience projects and job placements and the organisation we are to place them with.
 We look carefully at areas such as their efforts whilst in education, success with and timeliness of theory work, ability and involvement with practical activities and their race team and other important qualities employers look for such as attitude to work, punctuality and work ethic.

-More information to follow as we develop this area...please stand by.
+More information and updates to follow as we develop this area...please stand by.